Device Configuration Backup

 Pull-based backup: OpenNMS uses its poller infrastructure to schedule tasks that connect via SSH into devices and execute configurable scripts that do the TFTP uploads.

 Push-based backup: Devices may upload their configuration themselves.
 This may happen either by administrator interaction or scheduled jobs running on the devices themselves.

-OpenNMS stores device configuration backups for IP addresses in the default location or at remote locations in the OpenNMS database.
+Meridian stores device configuration backups for IP addresses in the default location or at remote locations in the Meridian database.
 It keeps configuration history to provide change tracking and compare differences between different versions of device configurations.
-If Horizon fails to retrieve configurations, it raises corresponding alarms to alert system operators.
+If Meridian fails to retrieve configurations, it raises corresponding alarms to alert system operators.